directus/directus/docs/guides/extensions/modules-build-landing-page.md

 ::: tip

-[DEPRECATED] Use session cookies instead.
+[DEPRECATED] The query parameter approach used here is deprecated, make use of session cookies instead.

 :::